Gaalam/Gaalam/README.md

 # 👋 Welcome to my GitHub profile!

 Hello!
-I'm Giw and I have a passion for problem ananysis and solutio development.
-I possess  professional exoerience with Bid amd Vendor Management roles.
-My technical stack includes  Business Data Analytics, Java and SQL.
+I'm Giw and I have a passion for analysing requirements and solution development.
+I possess several years of professional exoerience in Bid amd Vendor Management roles.
+My technical stack includes  Business Data Analytics, Java and SQL as well.

 ---